OSC/ood-documentation/latest/_sources/authentication.rst.txt

 OpenID Connect with KeyCloak).

-After installing Open OnDemand you **must** add authentiction of some kind to generate the correct apache configuration.
+After installing Open OnDemand you **must** add authentiction of some kind to generate the correct Apache configuration.
 When no authentiction is supplied Apache will only serve a static page that directs you here.

 No Open OnDemand functionality is available without authentiction.